As always, Rush Limbaugh, the most listened-to radio talk show in the country, serving humanity.

 In 2007, that airport reported that it averaged 0.6 passengers per flight.

-Last year, an EAS route between Atlanta and Macon made many flights without a single passenger on board, which resulted in an annual per passenger subsidy of $464 to the airline to keep that route running.
+Last year, an EAS route between Atlanta and Macon made many flights without a single passenger on board, which resulted in an annual per-passenger subsidy of $464 to the airline to keep that route running.

-In Kansas, EAS pays three airports in Dodd City, Garden City, and Liberal Kansas to stay open, all are within 75 miles of each other.
+In Kansas, EAS pays three airports in Dodge City, Garden City, and Liberal Kansas to stay open.

 The Republicans want to get rid of this subsidy.

-The Democrats say no, they want the pork in it.
+They want the pork in it.

 It's the Democrats are the reason why there's this partial shutdown of the FAA.